 To contact Dr. Laurey Stryker: email@example.com

-Nancy is an avid community volunteer helping many local non-profits and has served as Treasurer on the Board of Directors for the Junior League of Sarasota, Ashton Elementary PTO, and Sarasota Youth Sailing.
-She is currently serving as Secretary of the Ashton Elementary PTO, is a member of the Ashton Elementary School Advisory Council, and is a member of the Church of the Palms, Presbyterian USA.
+Nancy is an avid community volunteer helping many local nonprofits and has served on the Board of Directors for the Junior League of Sarasota, Ashton Elementary PTO, and Sarasota Youth Sailing.
+She is currently serving on the Cotillion Club of Sarasota Board of Directors and is a Sarasota Middle School Advisory Council member.
+She is also a member of the Church of the Palms, Presbyterian USA.

-Nancy and her husband, Dimitrios, have a son, Alexander, an 8th grader at Pine View School, and a daughter, Olivia, a 5th grader at Ashton Elementary.
+Nancy and her husband, Dimitrios, have a son, Alexander, an 11th grader at Sarasota Military Academy, and a daughter, Olivia, an 8th grader at Sarasota Middle School.
 They also have the cutest dog in the world, Palmer, a Goldendoodle.
 Nancy loves to travel and is always planning the next vacation extravaganza for her family.

 Join Nancy on Twitter: @NancyVafeas